Stand with Hong Kong

 Stand with Hong Kong ("SWHK"), an abbreviation of the official name "Fight for Freedom.
 Stand with Hong Kong.", is an independent grassroot political organisation dedicated to fighting for freedom of Hong Kong.
 Co-founded during the 2019-20 Hong Kong protests by a group of anonymous Hongkongers worldwide, it aims to rally the international community to support Hongkongers in their fight for democracy.
 Some of its major campaigns include a global rally across 15 countries in August 2019 and a sanction report in November 2019 in response to the Hong Kong Human Rights and Democracy Act.
+In 2025, Stand with Hong Kong EU was registered in Sweden.

 Campaigns

 In July 2019, a group of anonymous volunteers around the world organised a crowdfunding campaign and founded Stand with Hong Kong to advertise on street ads in the UK and on multiple major UK newspapers including the Guardian, the Evening Standard, the Spectator, and the New Statesman, accusing in the advertisement that the CCP was violating the Sino-British Joint Declaration.
-In August, the Stand with Hong Kong team, together with another protester organisation named G20 team, crowd-funded to advertise on foreign newspapers in multiple countries including Japan, South Korea, America, Canada, Spain, Germany, France, Switzerland, and Denmark, in order to expose how the Hong Kong government were oppressing the dissidents in Hong Kong.
+In August, the Stand with Hong Kong team, together with another protester organisation named G20 team, crowd-funded to advertise on foreign newspapers in multiple countries including Japan, South Korea, America, Canada, the Netherlands, Spain, Germany, France, Switzerland, and Denmark, in order to expose how the Hong Kong government were oppressing the dissidents in Hong Kong.

 In mid-2019, the team wrote to the United Nations and International Amnesty to accuse the Hong Kong Police Force of violating the International Bill of Human Rights in the 12 June 2019 Hong Kong protest.
 Furthermore, the team has also written to the EU requesting it to impose an arms embargo on Hong Kong.

 On 16 August 2019, the team collaborated with several student unions of higher education institutions to host a campaign named “Stand With Hong Kong, Power to the People Rally”, aiming to call the UK’s attention to China’s violation of the Sino-British Joint Declaration and to urge the US to pass the Hong Kong Human Rights and Democracy Act.

+The phrase “Fight for freedom.
+Stand with Hong Kong.” gained global attention in October 2019 after it was tweeted by Houston Rockets general manager Daryl Morey in support of the 2019–20 Hong Kong protests.
+The slogan had already been widely used by pro-democracy supporters internationally and is distinct from the organisation itself.

 In late 2019, Stand with Hong Kong hosted a seminar in Japan displaying the tear gas shells and rubber bullets used by the HK Police Force in order to push for a Japanese version of the Hong Kong Human Rights and Democracy Act.